Berlin: Media

 Berlin is the central location to several international and regional television and radio stations.
 The public broadcaster RBB has its headquarters in Berlin as well as the commercial broadcasters MTV Europe and Welt.
 German international public broadcaster Deutsche Welle has its TV production unit in Berlin, and most national German broadcasters have a studio in the city, including ZDF and RTL.

 Berlin has Germany's largest number of daily newspapers, with numerous local broadsheets (Berliner Morgenpost, Berliner Zeitung, Der Tagesspiegel), and three major tabloids, as well as national dailies of varying sizes, each with a different political affiliation, such as Die Welt, Neues Deutschland, and Die Tageszeitung.
-The Exberliner, a monthly magazine, is Berlin's English-language periodical and La Gazette de Berlin a French-language newspaper.
+The Berliner, a monthly magazine, is Berlin's English-language periodical and La Gazette de Berlin a French-language newspaper.

 Berlin is also the headquarter of major German-language publishing houses like Walter de Gruyter, Springer, the Ullstein Verlagsgruppe (publishing group), Suhrkamp, and Cornelsen are all based in Berlin.
 Each of which publishes books, periodicals, and multimedia products.

 Quality of life

-According to Mercer, Berlin ranked number 13 in the Quality of living city ranking in 2019.
+According to Mercer, Berlin ranked number 19 in the Quality of Living City Ranking in 2024.

-According to Monocle, Berlin occupies the position of the 6th-most-livable city in the world.
-Economist Intelligence Unit ranks Berlin number 21 of all global cities.
-Berlin is number 8 at the Global Power City Index.
+Also in 2024, according to Monocle, Berlin occupied the position of the 17th-most-livable city in the world.
+Economist Intelligence Unit ranked Berlin number 21 of all global cities for livability.
+In 2019 Berlin was also number 8 on the Global Power City Index.
+In the same year Berlin was honored for having the best future prospects of all cities in Germany.

-In 2019, Berlin has the best future prospects of all cities in Germany, according to HWWI and Berenberg Bank.
-According to the 2019 study by Forschungsinstitut Prognos, Berlin was ranked number 92 of all 401 regions in Germany.
-It is also the 4th ranked region in former East Germany after Jena, Dresden and Potsdam.